pbek/QOwnNotes/webpage/src/installation/fedora.md

 [Direct Download](https://download.opensuse.org/repositories/home:/pbek:/QOwnNotes/Fedora_40) (this example link is for Fedora 40)

-## QOwnNotes version updating notes for Fedora
+## QOwnNotes version-updating notes for Fedora

 ### Problems with GPG keys?

-Changes in Fedora's cryptographic policies can mean "old" repository keys are not automatically extended.
+Changes in Fedora's cryptographic policies can mean "old" (expired) repository keys are not *automatically* extended.
 This can lead to problems *updating* QOwnNotes.

-If you have a problem with invalid keys (i.e. GPG errors) such as `certificate is not alive` and/or `key is not alive` due to key expiry, this terminal command should delete the expired key:
+**Detail:** If you have a problem with invalid keys (i.e. GPG errors) such as `certificate is not alive` and/or `key is not alive` due to key expiry, this terminal command should delete the expired key:

 ```bash
 sudo rpm -e $(rpm -q --qf "%{NAME}-%{VERSION}-%{RELEASE}\t%{SUMMARY}\n" gpg-pubkey | grep pbek | cut -f1)
 ```

-You must then newly *import* the current key as described in the beginning of these installation instructions.

 Detailed explanation of the command is available on GitHub in a [topic](https://github.com/pbek/QOwnNotes/issues/3008#issuecomment-2197827084) related to this exact issue.

+Once the expired key has been deleted, you must then newly *import* the **current** key manually as described in the beginning of these installation instructions.